 Both hardwood flooring and carpet are popular choices for all the main living areas of the home, and for good reason.
 Both types of flooring installations are relatively easy to maintain and have high visual appeal.
 However, there are some instances where one type of flooring is a better choice than the other.
-Here are some tips for choosing between hardwood or carpet for your home:
+Here are some tips for choosing between hardwood vs carpet for your home.

 Benefits of Hardwood Flooring Installation